subhamoymahajan/in-silico-microscopy/README.md

 ```

 This generates an *in-silico* monochrome microscopy image (PNG with 1200 dpi).
 The frame is generated as white color.
-The monochrome intensity is generated as with grey colormap.
+The monochrome intensity is generated with grey colormap.

 **Arguments:**